 Over the years, many facets have changed within supply chains and distribution center operations.
 Wages and consumer demand have increased dramatically, however, the availability of quality labor to meet the order volumes and customer expectations are less than desirable.

 It is imperative in today’s evolving supply chain environment to become more efficient and productive while making every effort to reduce labor and operational costs.
-There are many ways to go about this arduous task, but one of the first and most practical steps is to perform a warehouse operations assessment.
+There are many ways to go about this arduous task, but one of the first and most practical steps is to perform a warehouse assessment.

 A Fulfillment Center Operations Assessment